One unit of credit equals four semester hours.

 KIN 391 Educational Experiences in Australia

 Students who have declared a major in physical education, music education or education may participate in on-site teaching experiences in a comprehensive K-12 school in Australia.
 Students will attend classes and learn with Australian teachers, exchanging ideas about common teaching practices and educational policy.
 Students will have the opportunity to stay with Australian families, visit Australian homes, network in an international arena and make lifelong personal and professional friends.
 Participants will view world-famous architecture, climb the Sydney Harbor Bridge, and attend a musical performance at the iconic Sydney Opera House.
 In addition, students will participate in a three-day guided excursion to Kakadu, Australia’s World Heritage National Park.
 Three-week course, Summer Term.

 KIN 392 Walking El Camino de Santiago: An Intellectual and Physical Journey

 This course examines and explores the religious, spiritual and self-reflective changes that pilgrims to Santiago de Compostela experienced in Medieval and modern times.
 Students are invited to explore history and find inspiration as they walk along the route of the El Camino de Compostela in Spain.
 Three-week course, Summer Term.

 KIN 410 Kinesiology

 This course is an overview of the relationship among the skeletal system, muscular system and joint actions along with positional and movement analysis of the body and its link segments in exercise and sport.
 Fall Term.

 KIN 415 Sport Ethics and the Law

 This course provides students with a theoretical understanding and practical application in the study of sports ethics and the law.
 Students will be challenged to think about sport law concepts and apply them to the practical world of sport management.
-Fall Term.
+Fall Term, January Term.